 The FCA Fact Sheet Home Away from Home: Relocating Your Parents offers information on a range of housing options when your parent can no longer live independently.

 Downsizing: 20 Tips to Help You Get Rid of Junk. www.caring.com

 Moving On: A Practical Guide to Downsizing the Family Home, Hetzer, L. and Hulstrand, J., 2004, Stewart, Tabori & Chang Publishers

 National Association of Senior Move Managers

 Professional association of U.S. organizations assisting older adults and families with downsizing, relocating and home modifications. www.nasmm.org

 Senior Move Managers

-This fact sheet was written and prepared by Family Caregiver Alliance, and funded by Genentech Foundation © 2012 Family Caregiver Alliance.
+This tip sheet was written and prepared by Family Caregiver Alliance, and funded by Genentech Foundation. © 2012 Family Caregiver Alliance.
 All rights reserved.